 Hello I am Karen Powell.
-I have been teaching Pilates in Inverness and the Highlands for 18 years.
+I have been teaching Pilates in Inverness and the Highlands for nearly 20 years.
 I am an Associate member of CIMSPA (The Chartered Institute for the Management of Sport and Physical Activity) and originally trained as a STOTT PILATES Matwork Instructor.
 I am also Pilates Reformer (Pilates equipment) trained with Balanced Body.
 As a self employed Instructor I teach classes and run Private lessons in and around Inverness, Drumnadrochit and Dingwall.

 I continually develop my practice and have explored the area of Hanna Somatic Movement.
 Somatic movement aims to reduce Sensory Motor Amnesia (our bodies ability to make sensory and motor connections from the brain) in our bodies, which in turn allows the body to return to normal patterns of movement, reduce habitual patterns of movement which are causing our bodies pain.
 I add elements of Somatic movements into my classes.